Petra Rudolf: Biography

 Born in Munich, Rudolf moved to Italy to complete high school and to receive her MSc degree (magna cum laude) in physics at the Sapienza University of Rome, Italy.
 Following, she worked at the National Surface Science Laboratory in Trieste for five years, interrupted two times to work on the newly discovered fullerenes at Bell Labs, USA.
 In 1995, she received her PhD (magna cum laude) in physics under the supervision of Roland Caudano at Facultés Universitaires Notre-Dame de la Paix, Namur, Belgium.
 After several research positions in Namur, she became professor in Experimental Solid State Physics at the University of Groningen in 2003.

 In addition to her research, Rudolf also has been active in spreading knowledge on how unconscious biases impact careers in science, and how to mitigate that influence through advocating positive action programs.
 Efforts by Rudolf have been pivotal in supporting the Rosalind Franklin Fellowship program at University of Groningen, which was installed by then Dean Douwe Wiersma in 2002 and recognized by the 2018 Diversity Award from The Netherlands Physics Association.

+Rudolf has been elected to offices in professional organizations.
+She was President of the Belgian Physical Society from 2000 to 2001 and President of the European Physical Society from 2019 to 2020.
+She is currently the chair of the EPS Equal Opportunities Committee.